ALonelyJuicebox/OFMetadataToStash/README.md

     * From the respository linked above, download a zip of the PSSQlite folder.
 Extract it wherever you like.
     * In the folder you extracted PSSQLite to, open a Powershell prompt (in Administrative mode) in that directory
     * Run the command `install-module pssqlite` followed by the command `import-module pssqlite`
-    * All set!
-  - Don't forget!
-Be sure to edit the first two file paths in the `OFMetadataToStash_Config` configuration file to define where your Onlyfans content is, as well as the location of your Stash database file.

 # How to Run
-- Download OFMetadataToStash.ps1 from this repository.
+- Download the latest release, making sure to edit `OFMetadataToStash_Config` to define where your OnlyFans content is, as well as the location of your Stash Database file
 - Ensure you've followed everything in the requirements section above
 - Open Powershell, and run the command `.\ofmetadatatostash.ps1`